ddd1020/data-pipeline/README.md

 - `pip install requirements.txt`

+- HACK: unpack zip file into 'final_data' (normally we would pull data from AWS bucket, but for this demo we're just doing filesystem)

 - HACK: install `runner app into 'dist-packages'

 in this demo I will omit turning `runner` repo into a PIP installable app.
 Since celery tasks must be shared between both `runner` and `data-pipeline` projects, its best to install `runner` app into `dist-packages`